History of retail: Medieval Europe

 Medieval shops had little in common with their modern equivalent.
 As late as the 16th century, London's shops were described as little more than "rude booths" and their owners "bawled as loudly as the itinerants."
 Shopfronts typically had a front door with two wider openings on either side, each covered with shutters.
-The shutters were designed to open so that the top portion formed a canopy while the bottom was fitted with legs so that it could serve as a shopboard.
-Cox and Dannehl suggest that the Medieval shopper's experience was very different.
-The lack of glazed windows, which were rare during the medieval period, and did not become commonplace until the eighteenth century, meant that shop interiors were dark places.
+Cox and Dannehl suggest that the medieval shopper's experience was very different.
+Glazed windows were rare during the medieval period and did not become commonplace until the eighteenth century.
+This meant that shop interiors were dark places.
 Outside the markets, goods were rarely out on display and the service counter was unknown.
-Shoppers had relatively few opportunities to inspect the merchandise prior to consumption.
-Many stores had openings onto the street from which they served customers.
+Shoppers had relatively few opportunities to inspect the merchandise before consumption.
+Many stores had openings on the street from which they served customers.

-More specialized purchases of goods made by artisans such as clothes, furniture, metalwork, decorative pottery and art were often made by visiting the workshop where they were made, often first to discuss the objects and later to approve and collect it.
+More specialised purchases of artisan goods such as clothes, furniture, metalwork, decorative pottery, and art were often made by visiting the workshop where they were made, often first to discuss the objects and later to approve and collect them.
 Except at the lowest level, dressmakers typically visited the customer in their home for instructions or fittings.

 Outside the major cities, most consumable purchases were made through markets or fairs.
 Markets were held daily in the more populous towns and cities or weekly in the more sparsely populated rural districts.
-Markets sold fresh produce; fruit, vegetables, baked goods, meat, poultry, fish and some ready to eat foodstuffs; while fairs operated on a periodic cycle and were almost always associated with a religious festival.
-Fairs sold non-perishables such as farm tools, homewares, furniture, rugs and ceramics.
+Markets sold fresh produce such as fruit, vegetables, baked goods, meat, poultry, fish, and some ready-to-eat foodstuffs.
+In contrast, fairs operated on a periodic cycle and were almost always associated with a religious festival.
+Fairs sold non-perishables such as farm tools, homewares, furniture, rugs, and ceramics.
 Market towns dotted the medieval European landscape while itinerant vendors supplied less populated areas or hard-to-reach districts.
 Peddlers and other itinerant vendors operated alongside other types of retail for centuries.
-The political philosopher, John Stuart Mill compared the convenience of markets/fairs to that of the itinerant peddlers:
+The political philosopher, John Stuart Mill compared the convenience of markets/fairs to that of itinerant peddlers: